The application process

 You will be sent an email on the accommodation offers days with a link for you to log in and access details of your accommodation offer.

-- If you apply by the guarantee deadline of 31 July your accommodation offer will be made on 23 August 2017, and you will need to accept by 29 August 2017.
+- If you applied for accommodation in the first round of applications, which closed on the guarantee deadline of 30 June your accommodation offer will be made on 22 August 2018, and you will need to accept by 29 August 2018.

-- If you apply after the guarantee deadline but by 31 August and we are able make you an offer, your accommodation offer will be made on 1 September 2017 and you will need to accept by 5 September 2017.
+- If you apply for accommodation in the second round of applications (open between 16 August and 31 August) and we are able make you an offer, your accommodation offer will be made on 4 September 2018 and you will need to accept by 7 September 2018.

 The email normally contains the following information: